kyma-project/btp-manager/docs/testing.md

 USE_EXISTING_CLUSTER=true make test
 ```

-> **NOTE:** Test suite assumes the proper state of the cluster before running.
+> **NOTE:** The test suite assumes the proper state of the cluster before running.
 If problems with left-over resources occur, you can recreate the cluster or remove resources manually.

 ### Test output verbosity